Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/MigrationGuide.md

 OfficeSupplyOld insertedCustomer = result.Result as OfficeSupplyOld;
 ```

-Now in `Azure.Data.Tables`, using the `TableClient`, we can simply pass our entity to the Upsert method which will create or update the entity depending on whether
+Now in `Azure.Data.Tables`, using the `TableClient`, we can simply pass our entity to the `UpsertEntity` method which will create or update the entity depending on whether
 or not it already exists.

 ```C# Snippet:TablesMigrationUpsertEntity